alis-x/upwork-msoffice/gRPC-Web/README.md

 The above was created following the tutorial at: https://grpc.io/docs/platforms/web/basics/

+To build the js library as specified in `public/client.js`, run `npm run build`.

-In the `testServer` directory, you will find a simple  express server which is serving a static html page, `index.html` with the webpack built js library embedded in it.
+A simple express server will then serve a static web page, `index.html`, with the library embeded in it.
+To run the server run `npm start` and navigate to `localhost:3000`